The Gotland and Wensleydale sheep

 Gotland colours range through the gray scale, from silver to charcoal with subtle shading within the fleece.
 Locks are long (3-7 inches) and lustrous with a strong wavy crimp.
 Gotland fleece is known for its incredible softness in relation to micron counts that fall between 29 and 34 for adults and in the low to mid 20s for a lamb.
 Dover Farm's use of Finnsheep (see below) as a foundation breed produces Gotland fleeces with micron counts in the mid to high 20s.

-Dover Farm is a member of American Gotland Sheep Society and follows their established breeding standards, using Finnsheep as the foundation breed for developing their Gotland bloodlines.
+Dover Farm is a member of American Gotland Sheep Society and follows their established breeding standards.
+Finnsheep were used as the foundation breed for developing their Gotland bloodlines.
 Dover Farm is proud to use Gotland rams from Martin Dally, who first imported Gotland semen to North America.

 Dover Farm offers Gotland breeding stock, as well as a limited supply of whethers.
 Please contact Dover Farm for more information.